Spread the love

 The Mount Rogers National Recreation Area is a 52,000-acre expanse of wild terrain located in the Blue Ridge Mountains.
 The area is home to a wide variety of flora and fauna, and is a popular destination for hikers, campers, and climbers.
 The area is also home to a number of scenic overlooks, offering spectacular views of the surrounding area.

-See also Exploring the Grand Canyon in July
+See also Exploring the Best Coastal Destinations in the UK

 The area is accessible from the Blue Ridge Parkway, and there is a fee to enter the park.
 There are a number of hiking trails in the area, ranging from easy to difficult, and visitors should be prepared for steep climbs and difficult terrain.
 The area is also home to a number of waterfalls, and is a great spot for wildlife viewing.